 Reading and understanding bowls betting odds might sound complex, but it isn’t.
 That is mainly because bowls odds aren’t that much different from odds on any other sport.
-You will come across some unique bet types, but even those are not complex.
+You will come across some unique bet types that are not complex.

 The main thing you need to know when reading bowls betting odds and looking through the betting offers is that bookmakers often offer different odds on the same game.
-Assuming you want to wager on Australia beating the UK in the Bowls World Cup, Betfair might have Australia priced at 3/1 to win, while MansionBet will offer 4/1 on the Aussie squad.
+Assuming you want to wager on Australia beating the UK in the Bowls World Cup, Betfair might have Australia priced at 3/1 to win.

 Most Popular Bowls Competitions & Tournaments